Charging an electric vehicle (EV) usually takes longer than filling up petrol and diesel cars and needs a little more planning.

 Unless you're charging overnight at home, it's recommended to only fast charge to 80% because charging rates slow down dramatically past the 80% mark, plus the long-term health of the battery pack is improved when kept below 100%.

-You can learn more about the little ins and outs of EVs in our electric car mythbuster
+You can learn more about the little ins and outs of EVs in our electric vehicle mythbuster.

 Three-pin plug – a three-pin charger is useful if you arrive somewhere and there’s no dedicated charger, such as a friend’s house or holiday home.
 Manufacturers don't recommend it for daily usage.

 Type 2 – these have a seven-pin design and can reach speeds of up to 43kW at public charge stations.
-As the most popular charger, your EV will likely have this design.
+As the most popular charger (which can be used at home), your EV will likely have this design.

 CCS – the Combined Charging System (CCS) is a rapid and ultra-rapid DC charging connector capable of charging speeds up to 350kW.
 It’s only available at public charging stations and has nine pins in two sections.
 The upper AC section has seven pins - the lower has two additional pins, enabling a DC connection for faster charging speeds.

-CHAdeMO – Toyota, Nissan and Mistubishi established this Japanese DC charger.
-Popular models that use CHAdeMO include the Mistubishi Outlander PHEV and Nissan Leaf.
-It has a DC power rating of 50kW.
+CHAdeMO – Toyota, Nissan and Mitsubishi established this Japanese DC charger.
+Popular models that use CHAdeMO include the Mitsubishi Outlander PHEV and Nissan Leaf.
+It has a DC power rating of 50kW and can be used at home.

 Are charging points insured?

-Our electric car insurance protects your charging points and chargers, safeguarding them against accidental damage, fire and theft.
+Our electric vehicle insurance protects your charging points and chargers, safeguarding them against accidental damage, fire and theft.

 I'm an experienced journalist, digital editor and copywriter, now specialising in motoring.
 I’m editor of Automotive Blog and have worked across the media in newspapers, magazines, TV, teletext, radio and online for household names including the BBC, GMTV, ITV and MSN.
 I’ve produced digital content in the financial sector for Lloyds Bank, Nationwide and the Money Advice Service.
 I'm married with two children and live near Bath in Somerset.